mwbowers/mwbowers.github.io/manuals/enhancements/enhancing-ui/enhancing-with-non-display-file.md

 public void Return(string result)
 ```

-When an Razor Page wants to return the Job to the **B (Executing a Program)** state to continue its procedural processing, it invokes this command, passing a string back to the original code in the blue thread that prepared the job to accept commands.
+When a Razor Page wants to return the Job to the **B (Executing a Program)** state to continue its procedural processing, it invokes this command, passing a string back to the original code in the blue thread that prepared the job to accept commands.
 The string parameter is made available to the blue thread as the returned value of `AcceptCommands` and `ShowPage`.

 ## See Also